-Beginning with a story template enables you to quickly create and customize a professional-looking video.
+Beginning with a Story Template enables you to quickly create and customize a professional-looking video.

-The wide selection in the SundaySky story template gallery makes certain that you'll always have the perfect inspiration for what you want to create.
+The wide selection in the SundaySky Story Template gallery makes certain that you'll always have the perfect inspiration for what you want to create.

 Choosing a Story Template

-Log in to your account and add a new program.
+Log in to your SundaySky account.

-When you find a story template that you like, click the story template.
+When you find a Story Template that you like, click the Story Template.

 You'll see information about the template and the use cases that it is most suited for.

-|If you select:||The story template is launched with:|
+|If you select:||The Story Template is launched with:|

 |Individuals||Data elements that enable you to personalize the video according to data that is stored for each viewer.
 For example: the viewer's first name.|